wavesoft/gulp-jbb-profile/README.md

 ### `init` - Constructor

-It is important to note that jbb does not instantiate the objects in a single call, rather it separates this process in two functions:
+It is important to note that jbb does not instantiate the objects in a single call, rather it separates this process in two distinct phases:

  1. At first, JBB will create an instance of the object, without knowing any of it's serialized properties.
  2. When the properties are known, an initialization function will be called.

-Depending on each object's particularities, one of the following solutions can be used:
+The `init` property can be configured according to your needs.
+Depending on each object's particularities, one of the following options can be used:

 <table>
     <tr>